Go-broke dates pushed back for Social Security, Medicare

 Sen. Rick Scott, R-Fla., is proposing an 11-point governance plan that would require Congress to come up with a proposal to adequately fund the programs or potentially phase them out.

-Biden said to Scott's plan: “That’s not the way to strengthen these programs.”
+Biden slammed Scott’s plan: “That’s not the way to strengthen these programs.”

+"While my economic agenda has put us in a better fiscal position – cutting the deficit by the largest amount in a single year on record and strengthening Social Security and Medicare – Congressional Republicans have put forward a different approach," Biden said.
+"Led by Chair Rick Scott, their plan would put these programs on the chopping block every five years."

 “I will work with anyone willing to have an open and honest conversation about growing our economy, bringing down inflation, improving our fiscal position, and strengthening the programs that millions of Americans rely on,” Biden said.